When Do March 6th Sat Scores Come Out

 Q: What if my scores are delayed?

 A: Score delays can occur for various reasons.
-If your scores are delayed, the College Board will typically notify you and provide an explanation.
+In practice, if your scores are delayed, the College Board will typically notify you and provide an explanation.
 Check your College Board account and email for updates.

 Q: How do I access my scores online?